flatiron-labs/learn-generate/notes.md

 TODO

-* add reposit gem as a dependency and the option to use it
+* add reposit gem as a dependency and the option to use it?

+* make the git init an option?

+* make js testing an option?

+* erb lab template?

 TO BUILD